 Maybank Family & Friends Card is better for well-rounded spenders who frequent Malaysia, however, as it also offers 8% rebates on transport, petrol, fast food, leisure, and wellness purchases in both countries.
 It's S$180 annual fee is also easily waivable with each S$12,000 annual spend.
 Maybank is a better alternative for cross-border travellers seeking to avoid a fee while UOB Delight Card is better for Singaporeans who spend mostly on groceries.

 UOB Delight Card v.
 Citi SMRT Card

 Citi SMRT Card is a great match for young professionals with a modest budget who spend both on essentials (like transit) and leisure (like entertainment).
 In addition to rewarding both of these–plus fast food, coffee, online shopping, recurring bills and more–Citi SMRT Card also offers up to 5% cashback on groceries at FairPrice, Giant, and Sheng Siong.
-While the rate is lower than UOB Delight Card's (8%), Citi SMRT Card requires a minimum spend of only S$300 and is far more accessible to lower spenders.
+While the rate is lower than UOB Delight Card's (8%), Citi SMRT Card has no minimum spend requirement and is far more accessible to lower spenders.